-Iowa seemed to have the Badgers pinned, but Wisconsin overcame one of the nation’s best defenses in a critical early test.
+Iowa (3-1, 0-1) seemed to have the Badgers pinned, but Wisconsin overcame one of the nation’s best defenses in winning its fifth straight in Iowa City.

-Stanley threw for 222 yards, but he was picked off by T.J.
-Edwards with 38 seconds left.
+Stanley threw for 222 yards on 14 of 23 passing, but he was picked off on a deflected ball with 38 seconds left.
 Ingold then broke free, making the final margin seem a lot bigger.

 Iowa: The Hawkeyes blew a golden opportunity to move to 4-0, join the Top 25 and start thinking about a special season.
 But the schedule sets up nicely for the Hawkeyes to end up 9-3 or maybe even 10-2, despite playing four of their next five on the road.